 - A. SKETCH PLAN: An informal plan, identified as such with the title Sketch Plan on the map, indicating salient existing features of a tract and its surroundings and the general layout of the proposal to be used as a basis for consideration by the Borough.
-This plan is drawn on tracing paper or similar material enabling municipal officials to see the relationship between the proposed layout and the property's features as identified on the Existing Resources and Site Analysis. - B. PRELIMINARY PLAN: A complete plan identified as such with the wording Preliminary Plan in the title accurately showing proposed streets and lot layout and such other information as required by this chapter, such plan having been prepared by a qualified professional (see definition of qualified professional). - C. FINAL PLAN: A complete and exact plan identified as such with the wording Final Plan in the title, with a qualified professional's seal (see definition of qualified professional) affixed and prepared for official recording as required by this chapter to define property rights, proposed streets and other improvements. - D. RECORD PLAN: The copy of the final plan(s) which contains the original endorsements of the Borough Council, and which is intended to be recorded with the County Recorder of Deeds.
+This plan is drawn on tracing paper or similar material enabling municipal officials to see the relationship between the proposed layout and the property's features as identified on the Existing Resources and Site Analysis. - B. PRELIMINARY PLAN: A complete plan identified as such with the wording Preliminary Plan in the title accurately showing proposed streets and lot layout and such other information as required by this chapter, such plan having been prepared by a qualified professional (see definition of qualified professional). - C. FINAL PLAN: A complete and exact plan identified as such with the wording Final Plan in the title, with a qualified professional's seal (see definition of qualified professional) affixed and prepared for official recording as required by this chapter to define property rights, proposed streets and other improvements. - D. RECORD PLAN: The copy of the final plan or plans which contains the original endorsements of the Borough Council and which is intended to be recorded with the County Recorder of Deeds. - E. AS-BUILT PLAN: A plan certified by a professional engineer showing all details of the completed development and improvements as installed.

-PLANNING COMMISSION: The Planning Commission of the Lehighton Borough, Carbon County, PA.
+PLANNING COMMISSION: The Planning Commission of the Jim Thorpe Borough, Carbon County, PA.